g-art-dev/hoca/README.md

 field_dict["result"].image.show()
 ```

-Obviously, the code starts with the importation of the stuff it will need.
-It then initializes the field
+Obviously, the code starts with the importation of the stuff it will need, it then initializes the field
 dictionary.
-In order to do that, it calls the `build_field_dict()` convenience class method of the automata
+In order to do that, the code calls the `build_field_dict()` convenience class method of the automata
 class, passing the image to process to it.
-In this case, the dictionary returned contains two items the
+In this case, the returned dictionary contains two items the
 `"source"` field and the `"result"` field.
 Note the parameters of `build_field_dict()` may change from class to class as the data to be processed may
 differ.

 The automata population is created by instantiating the `BasicPopulation` class.
 The program passes the field
 dictionary, the number of automata to instantiate and the class of the automata to it.
-The automata
-The population is
-then played for 2700 generations by calling the `play()` method.
+The population is then played for 2700 generations by calling the `play()` method.

 The program ends displaying the result field as an image.
 The field dictionary may also be accessed through the
 corresponding property of the population instance (here `automata_population.field_dict`).